Ipotrick/Daxa/wiki/Tutorial.md

 });
 ```

 We insert a pipeline barrier that also performs an image layout transition.
-Pipeline barriers are nearly identical to vulkan pipeline barriers.
-The image layouts also correspond closely to vulkan image barriers.
+Pipeline barriers are nearly identical to Vulkan pipeline barriers.
+The image layouts also correspond closely to Vulkan image barriers.
 The Access and stage are merged into daxa::Access.
 This is don't to simplify synchronization.
 Each Stage has a write, a read and a read write access.

 Also do not be concerned that barriers must be issued with multiple function calls.
-Daxa will queue all back to back pipeline barrier calls and do a single vulkan pipeline barrier command.
-The idea here is that its simpler for the user to not group up barriers manually and submit them once, but that daxa does that automatically for the user.
+Daxa will queue all back to back pipeline barrier calls and do a single Vulkan pipeline barrier command.
+The idea here is that its simpler for the user to not group barriers manually and submit them once.
+Instead, Daxa does that automatically!

 ```cpp
 command_list.clear_image({
     .dst_image_layout = daxa::ImageLayout::TRANSFER_DST_OPTIMAL,
     .clear_value = std::array<daxa::f32, 4>{1.0f, 0.0f, 1.0f, 1.0f},